GoC-Spending/contracts-data-web/content/category/11_defence.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-The Government of Canada spent an estimated \$3.1B in 2021-2022 on defence contracts.
+The Government of Canada spent an estimated **\$3.1B in 2021-2022** on defence contracts.

+Across 32,264 contracts active since the start of the 2017-2018 fiscal year, 1,801 have at least one amendment (6%).
+Of contracts with amendments, the average increase in dollar value was 3720% and the average number of amendments was 1.49.
+Cumulatively these amendments represent an increase of \$11.1B over the original contract values.

+The average contract duration was 0.38 years, and the average contract value (not including contracts under \$10k) was \$964.6K.
+The longest contract was 23.9 years.
+The largest contract by value (including amendments) was \$2.4B.

 {{< /entity_summary >}}

 ## Vendors